Help Center/AI Music/Use Your Own Voice (Voice Cloning)

 Clone your real voice once, then have the AI sing your songs in your voice across every generation surface.

-Voice Cloning lets the AI sing your generated songs in your actual voice — not a Suno-derived character.
+Voice Cloning lets the AI sing your generated songs in your actual voice — not a generic AI vocalist.
 You record yourself once, complete a one-time verification, and your voice becomes a reusable option in the voice picker everywhere Larka generates music.

 The 4-step setup